 PEACE PARK FOUNDATION (PPF)

-RAINFOREST AND BIODIVERSITY PROTECTION PERU
+RAINFOREST AND BIODIVERSITY PROTECTION

-CLEAN AIR COOKSTOVE, INDIA
+CLEAN AIR COOKSTOVE INDIA

-SAFE WATER FOR BETTER HEALTH, CAMBODIA
+SAFE WATER FOR A BETTER HEALTH

 2018 Piaget HEAD Young Talents Prize

 For the 6th consecutive year, Piaget partners with Geneva University of Art and Design (HEAD) with the PIAGET – HEAD Young Talents Prize.

 Piaget sponsorship of students from HEJ